CULTIVATION OF MAIZE(ZEA MAYS)

 (b) Thinning: Removal of weak plants from a stand to give rise to one or two vigorous crop plants.

 (c) Fertilizer Application: Apply N.P.K 15:15:15 (200kg/Ha) (four bags) at planting.
 Also apply 250 kg (five bags) or 150kg (three bags) of urea per hectare, five to six weeks after planting.
-Farmyard manure, poultry droppings/organic manure can also be applied as side dressing or by broadcast method.
+Farmyard manure, poultry droppings/organic manure can also be applied as side dressing or by broadcast method in the cultivation of MAIZE

-Control of pests and disease: This is done anytime at regular intervals or prevent it completely, using appropriate chemicals.
+Control of pests and disease: This is done anytime at regular intervals or prevent it completely, using appropriate chemicals for the cultivation of MAIZE

 Maturity period for maize: